jiyapatel4/jiyapatel4/README.md

 I've participated in several educational initiatives, such as Google CSSI, the MLH & Meta Production Engineering Fellowship, U of T's Technology Leadership Initiative, and the AI4Good Lab.

-I'm seeking 2025 Summer Internships to kickstart my career, ignite my curiosity, and learn.
+I'm seeking 2025 Summer Internships to kickstart my career, ignite my curiosity, and learn <3

 <!---
 jiyapatel4/jiyapatel4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.